 Relative Humidity and Temperature: Vital Things to Know

 There are two types of humidity, which we have already discussed.
-However, we need to mention that absolute humidity rises with rise in temperature.
+However, we need to mention that absolute humidity rises with a temperature rise.
 It is also expressed in grams of water per cubic meter of air (g/m3).

 For instance, the amount of air that water could hold at 20°C is different from what it would hold at 10°C.

-When measuring Absolute Humidity, remember that humidity is directly relational to temperature.
+When measuring absolute humidity, remember that humidity is directly related to temperature.

 When measuring RH, remember that humidity is inversely proportional to temperature.

 Like other materials, air has its saturation point at different temperatures.
 At higher temperatures, it has a lower saturation point, meaning that it becomes more saturated faster.

 The three types of temperature

 There are three types of temperatures.
 These are dry bulb, wet bulb, and dew point temperatures.